 Topics to avoid

 What conversational topics should be avoided?
-Politics, of course, and religion, and I suggest treading carefully around the topic of the Royal Family, because you don’t know how reverent your conversational partner might be.
+Politics, of course, and religion, and I suggest treading carefully around the topic of the Royal Family, because you don’t know how much of a royalist your conversational partner might be.
+Some Danes adore the Royals; others call them “Denmark’s biggest welfare recipients.”

 The best advice I get to internationals looking forward to a long season of holiday dinners with colleagues or the family of the Dane they are married to is this: talk about Denmark.